Things to do in Bucharest for free

 Forget about going to the cinema.
 If you’re looking for things to do in Bucharest and you’re visiting during the summer, we have a great tip for you.

-Go in Herastrau Park right after sunset, and you will be able to watch a movie for free.
-In the summer time, you can do this every single weekend.
+Go to Herastrau Park right after sunset, and you will be able to watch a movie for free.
+In the summertime, you can do this every single weekend.

 7. Garajul Ciclop

 This building functioned as a garage back in the 1920s.
 Fast forward almost 100 years later, and the government has declared it a historical monument.

 Right now, the building has its walls covered in amazing street art, created by one of the best local graffiti artists.
 It’s a must-see and a one of a kind place.

 Keep This List of 7 Things to Do in Bucharest Close

 We hope this list will inspire your trip to Bucharest.
 While you’re in the area, you can visit some attractions that are outside the city or close to it.

 For example, you can visit Mogosoaia Palace, Snagov, and Caldarusani Monasteries in just five hours.
 Find out more details about this tour here.